AnnaMoudra/Metadata/README.md

-## Collection of scripts to prep data for BananaGL
+## Collection of scripts to prep open data for viz

 * grid_test - cityseer tool tests
 * mosty - Moldau bridges condition data, export from CSV to SHP and link with bridge geometry